Mark-met-een-K/wp-search-insights/readme.txt

 == Changelog ==
 = 1.3.8 =
-* Added ignore result button to all searches table
+* Added ignore button to all searches table

 = 1.3.7 =
 * Updated domain in readme/files